 What’s not covered?

-Travel insurance is not designed to cover everything, so take the time to read the terms, conditions, limits and exclusions in the policy wording, particularly Sections 1 & 2 for medical and evacuation as well as the section specific exclusions and the General Exclusions, so there are no surprises if you do need to use it.
+Travel insurance is not designed to cover everything, so take the time to read the terms, conditions, limits and exclusions in the Policy Document, particularly Sections 1 & 2 for medical and evacuation as well as the section specific exclusions and the General Exclusions, so there are no surprises if you do need to use it.

 Here are a few of the things that aren’t covered: